TWA Flight Center: Interior

-Original headhouse
+Headhouse

+View east from the headhouse's upper level.
+The footbridge between the two halves of the upper level is visible in the left background.
+Below it is the intermediate level, while to the right is the lower level.

 The headhouse spans 200,000 ft2, with a width of 152 ft and a length of 230 ft at ground level.
-It contains two full stories; an intermediate level is joined to the lower level by a central staircase and to the upper level by four peripheral staircases.
-The interior uses almost 58 million ceramic tiles, which line the walls and floors.
-The TWA Flight Center incorporated many innovations for its time, including closed-circuit television, a central public address system, baggage carousels, a schedule board, baggage scales, and gates that were distant from the main terminal.
-A writer for The American Scholar magazine said the building's layout acted like a grand procession, with passengers ascending through the building from the ground-level entrance.
-The historian Alice T. Friedman said the design allowed occupants to both engage in activities (such as sitting down or observing planes) and to watch others partake in the same activities.
-As part of the TWA Hotel's development, the original headhouse's interior was converted into the hotel's lobby, retail, and amenity area.
+There are two full stories: an upper level and a lower level.
+An intermediate level, facing east, is joined to the lower level by a central staircase and to the upper level by four peripheral staircases.
+The interior uses concrete in design details such as desks, seats, and the flight information display; these concrete surfaces not only served as a continuation of the exterior but also demonstrated the malleability of the material.
+The interior uses almost 58 million ceramic tiles, which line the walls and floors, visually complementing the headhouse's concrete surfaces.
+As part of the TWA Hotel's development, the original headhouse's interior was converted into the hotel's lobby, retail, and amenity area, with restaurants and the hotel's reception desk.
+TWA-related objects, such as posters and uniforms, are exhibited there.

-The ticket counter and baggage claim areas were placed at ground level, on the other side of the curbside canopy, to maximize convenience for passengers.
-A sculpted marble information desk, carved as a single slab, rises from the floor, while a split-flap display by Solari was installed to display flight information.
-Arriving passengers picked up their luggage at the carousels, located next to the entrance, which traveled at 65 ft/min.
-There are also mechanical, service, and office areas in a partial basement under the intermediate level, as well as a tunnel that led to Flight Wing 1.
+The lower level contains the former ticket counter and baggage claim areas.
+These areas, situated in distinct wings flanking a central entrance lobby, were placed near the curbside canopy to maximize convenience for passengers.
+A sculpted marble information desk, carved as a single slab, rises from the lobby floor, and a split-flap display by Solari originally displayed flight information.
+When the terminal was in operation, arriving passengers picked up their luggage at carousels next to the entrance, which traveled at 65 ft/min.
+The lower level also had computerized baggage scales and conveyor belts.
+There are also mechanical, service, and office areas in a partial basement under the intermediate level, as well as a tunnel leading to the former Flight Wing 1.
+The TWA Hotel operates a 50,000 ft2 event area in the basement.